DM Doctor of Management in Leadership with an Emphasis on Information Systems and Management - University of Phoenix, 2019

 Bachelors Mathematics - University of Kentucky, 1995

-Dr. Byrian Ramsey (pronounced “Brian”) lives in Lexington, Kentucky.
+Dr. Byrian Ramsey (pronounced “Brian”) lives in Mobile, Alabama.
 Dr. Ramsey was born in Ohio, but at the age of 10, the family relocated to Kentucky.
 Dr. Ramsey has been in the information technology (IT) field for more than 25 years.
 For the past 20 years, Dr. Ramsey has been working in the Infrastructure area of IT, including virtualization, security, and storage area networks (SAN).
 Dr. Ramsey has received his VMware® Certified Professional (VCP) certification in VMware® vSphere, Microsoft Certified Systems Engineer (MCT), and many other certifications.
 Although technology continues to change daily, the excitement of the change is what keeps Dr. Ramsey interested.
 Dr. Ramsey has a Doctorate in Management in Organizational Leadership with an emphasis on Information Technology and Systems.
 Dr. Ramsey also has a Masters in Information Systems and Management.
 In 2014, Dr. Ramsey was inducted into the Delta Mu Delta.
 Delta Mu Delta is a business honor society that recognizes and encourages academic excellence of students at qualifying colleges and universities to create a DMD community that fosters the well-being of its individual members and the business community through life-time membership.

 Speaker - “The Effects of Virtualization on the Patient Diagnosis Process – An E-Delphi Study.”
 2019 Society of Government Economists, Washington, D.C., April 5, 2019.

 Ramsey, B. L. (2019).
 An E-Delphi Study on Software Virtualization in the Medical Diagnosis Process: The Experts' Perspective (Published doctoral dissertation).
-University of Phoenix, Phoenix, Arizona. https://search.proquest.com/docview/2279771072/
+The University of Phoenix, Phoenix, Arizona. https://search.proquest.com/docview/2279771072/

 Speaker - “An E-Delphi Study on Software Virtualization in the Medical Diagnosis Process: The Experts' Perspective.”
 2019 Knowledge Without Borders Annual Summit, Online – University of Phoenix, June 10-14, 2019.